2021 MARKET DISRUPTORS EDITION

 - Put dedicated resources in place – It takes a team effort to implement and manage an eCommerce site, so start by enlisting people from key departments to serve as core leads and subject matter experts during the implementation process.
 Remember, your eCommerce initiative is not a “lone wolf” project relegated to your IT team, though they’ll certainly be involved.
 You’ll need to consider hiring dedicated people to manage day-to-day site management duties such as making product updates, developing new content, and troubleshooting technical issues.
 Without constant attention and maintenance by committed staff, your site will become stale and lose relevance with buyers.

 - Don’t neglect change management – eCommerce isn’t just about technology.
 It’s also about the people and processes that drive your strategy forward.
-Justin King, owner of B2X Partners, sums it up perfectly: “All successful B2B eCommerce businesses have one thing in common: they’ve implemented an organizational change management process.
+B2B eCommerce advisor Justin King sums it up perfectly, “All successful B2B eCommerce businesses have one thing in common: they’ve implemented an organizational change management process.
 B2B organizations have legacy systems, processes, and people that keep the typical organization from being able to innovate digitally.
 Change management is the only way an organization can effectively move the needle.”

 UNDERSTAND THE B2B eCOMMERCE ESSENTIALS